hybridbad/CV-1/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact) |
 [Portfolio](https://hybridbad.github.io)

-I am a Makers Fellow currently studying on the Makers 12 week intensive bootcamp.
+A Makers Fellow currently studying on the Makers 12 week intensive bootcamp.
 My background in engineering has crafted me into an extremely technical individual with a love of problem solving.
+I am profoundly deaf, I want to prove to other deaf people that they can make it in the tech industry, hopefully one day I can help them in the future.

 Looking to kickstart my career in the tech sector of London or surrounding Surrey areas, I would love to work in AI or Software aiming to help peoples lives for the better.
-The future is bright!

 ### <a name="skills">Skills</a>

 - **Quick Learner** - Able to pick up new technologies quickly and effectively.
+For the fellowship interview I had to pass certain challenges in a short space of time to be considered for the interview, I managed to achieve this within 2 weeks.

-- **Inquistive** - I love learning, researching anything that piques my interest, from learning about engines to cooking techniques.
+- **Inquisitive** - I love learning, researching anything that piques my interest, from learning about engines to cooking techniques.
 Makers academy has only reinforced that and I relish learning about different technolgies, learning about how to be the best code craftsman I can.

 - **Finer details** - Through out my working life I have had to have intricate attention to detail, I have gained this in my engineering background.
 Working on senstive sensor systems where a small detail can affect the entire infrastructure.
 I apply this to my coding, as I learn more about syntax I can spot things very quickly.